Charles de Gaulle–Étoile station: History

 In parallel with this connection to the RER station, the platforms of the three lines were modernized in turn by adopting the Mouton-Duvernet style, a decoration that cuts radically with the dominant white of the original metro (which would then be supplemented with red "Motte" style seats).

 On 18 November 1996, a derailment occurred at the line 6 station, resulting in two minor injuries.
 The station on line 1 was renovated in 2010 as part of its automation, losing its Mouton style.
-Its platforms were raised to accommodate landing doors, the installation of which took place in April 2011.
+Its platforms were raised to accommodate platform edge doors, the installation of which took place in April 2011.

 On 16 July 2018, part of the nameplates of the platforms on lines 2 and 6 were temporarily replaced to celebrate France's victory at the 2018 FIFA World Cup Final, as at five other stations.
-Charles de Gaulle - Étoile was humorously renamed On a 2 Étoiles ("We Have 2 Stars") with two small golden stars inscribed at the bottom of the plate (below the 2), in reference to the second star won by the France team.
+Charles de Gaulle – Étoile was humorously renamed On a 2 Étoiles ("We Have 2 Stars") with two small golden stars inscribed at the bottom of the plate (below the 2), in reference to the second star won by the France team.

 In 2019, 7,296,559 travelers entered this station which places it at the 36th position of the metro stations for its usage.